 We’ve been doing it this way now for more than a decade.
 Our summer break is a little lifehack that solves the problem of a digital media and events company in perpetual-startup mode, where something new is always going on and everyone has raging FOMO.
 We avoid the fear of missing out on emails and new projects and blah blah blah … by making sure that nothing is going on.

-So in early 2009, TED’s managers came up with a pretty brilliant idea: we all take vacation at the same time.
-I love how June Cohen, our Executive Producer, explains this decision.
-“When you have a team of passionate, dedicated overachievers, you don’t need to push them to work harder, you need to help them rest.
-By taking the same two weeks off, it makes sure everyone takes vacation,” she says.
-“Planning a vacation is hard — most of us would feel a little guilty to take two weeks off if it weren’t pre-planned for us, and we’d be likely to cancel when something inevitably came up.
+Here’s how TED’s founding head of media, June Cohen, once explained it: “When you have a team of passionate, dedicated overachievers, you don’t need to push them to work harder, you need to help them rest.
+By taking the same two weeks off, it makes sure everyone takes vacation,” she said.
+“Planning a vacation is hard — most of us still feel a little guilty to take two weeks off, and we’d be likely to cancel when something inevitably comes up.
 This creates an enforced rest period, which is so important for productivity and happiness.”

 So, as the bartender said: You don’t have to go home, but you can’t stay here.
-The main office is empty (this year the WiFi will be shut off intermittently too).
+We won’t post new TED Talks on the website for the next two weeks.
+(Though we’ll keep serving up great recommendations for talks you already love, or might have missed, across all our platforms.)
 And we stay off email.
-The whole point is that vacation time should be truly restful, and we should be able to recharge without having to check in.
-If incoming email just stops, we can all rest without worrying about what we’re missing back at the office.
+The whole point is that vacation time should be truly restful, and we should be able to recharge without having to worry about what we’re missing at work.

 Note: This piece was first posted on July 17, 2014.
 It was updated on July 27, 2015; July 20, 2016; June 23, 2017; July 27, 2018; July 26, 2019; July 24, 2020; August 12, 2021; and yet again on July 22, 2022.